duckietown/docs-brown/book/doc-sky/70-localization-slam-project/30-local-assignment.md

 Your job is to write code in student_compute_displacement.py that will extract features from both images and compute a transformation between them.
 Use this transformation to compute the x,y, and yaw displacement in *meters* between the two images.
 This is exactly how you will implement the motion model for localization: we consider the meter displacement between two drone images to be the motion of the drone between the poses at which the images were taken.

-## Implement Localization on the PiDrone
+## Appendix: Implement Localization on the PiDrone

+Feel free to give this a try; we haven't worked through the bugs and this part of the assignment is optional.

 We are now ready to implement localization on the drone.

 You will be given two files: